 - Trapping draw is first Saturday in October at 10 a.m.

-- Ten-Mile Road is closed for waterfowl hunting during the waterfowl season.
+- Ten-Mile Road is closed for waterfowl hunting only during the waterfowl season.

-Four wetland Conservation Areas are administered through this property.
-Ask for information at the office.
+Six wetland Conservation Areas are administered through this property.

 NO Camping and NO Swimming Allowed.